Filing a Small Business Insurance Claim: A Step-by-Step Guide

 Step 3: Send in The Request

 The sweetest part is now—sending in the actual request.
-All agencies guarantee smooth sailing with this, and there are many who provide online platforms or applications to ease sending requests.
+With the rise of straight-through processing (STP) in 2026, simple claims can often be approved and processed within a single business day if your documentation is complete.
 This is where all of last week’s careful planning comes in (thank you, spreadsheets!).

 Be sure to proofread whatever you are sending.
 One minor mistake could make the entire process longer than it needs to be, and we know how impatient you are to get it sorted out.
 After submitting the claim, you will generally be issued a claim identification number.
 Don’t lose it; it helps you to know where in the process your case is.